 Every intelligent and concerned patient should ask this question before going for any treatment.
 And the answer is yes, it is safe.
 It is at least as safe as any other system of treatment of back and neck pain.
 Chiropractic is an ancient art developed through the centuries and highly regulated by the relevant professional bodies in each country and state.
 When you go to your DC (doctor of chiropractic) he or she will know whether and what treatment to give you.

-At Absolute Health Chiropractic in Gainesville FL, Dr. Rick Haines has developed a unique and highly efficacious chiropractic technique over the years, that helps in the speedy and complete recovery of all your back and neck problems.
+We have developed a unique and highly efficacious chiropractic technique over the years here at Absolute Health Chiropractic, that helps in the speedy and complete recovery of all your back and neck problems.

 When to visit your chiropractor in Gainesville, FL?

 If you are facing any of the following back and neck problems, it is advisable that you immediately visit your chiropractor:

 - Persistent back pain that does not get relieved even after taking pain medication

 - Sudden and severe back pain

 - Tightening of the muscles of your back and neck